Kalmat/PyWinBox/README.md

 # PyWinBox

-Cross-Platform and multi-monitor module which allows to manage rectangular areas, as well as windows areas, and all their properties.
+Cross-Platform and multi-monitor module which allows to manage window areas (position and size), as well as any rectangular area, and all their properties.

 **WARNING: Multi-monitor support is still experimental and not fully tested in macOS.**

 ## Rectangular areas

-You just need to instantiate the PyWinBox class, passing (or not) custom functions to be called when any property is queried (onQuery) or set (onSet).
+You just need to instantiate the PyWinBox class, passing custom callbacks to be called when any property is queried (onQuery) or set (onSet).

     myPyWinBox = pywinbox.PyWinBox(onQuery=customOnQuery, onSet=customOnSet)